oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 ### Sync Jobs

-The Gluster volume snapshot details would be periodically fetched (frequency 5 minutes) and updated into engine using the GlusterSyncJob's heavy weight sync mechanism.
+The Gluster volume snapshot details would be periodically fetched (frequency 5 minutes) and updated into engine using a sync job.

 ### BLL commands